Tangeni-S/Penetration-Testing-Lab---LazySysAdmin/README.md

 #### 2) Information Gathering and Vulnerability Scanning

-Having both VM's running I proceed to do a basic scan of the subnet network in order to identify live hosts.
+Having both VM's running I proceed to do a basic scan of the  network in order to identify live hosts.
 This results in 1 host being detected with a number of active ports discovered

 SCAN: nmap 15.10.1.128
 ![Capture JPG7](https://github.com/user-attachments/assets/78929a3c-7ce6-48b6-b04e-f52a5e85f50e)